Konfekt/fuzzyfinders.sh/README.md

 The file paths are listed among those inside the current working directory;
 in `ZSH`, optionally inside those after the path before the cursor position.

-For collecting all paths, whichever file searcher among `fd`, `rg` and `ag` is present, in this order, is used, before falling back to the mandatorily present command [`find`](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/find.html) (on a UNIX system, according to the `POSIX` standard).
+For collecting all paths, whichever file searcher among, in this order, [fd](https://github.com/sharkdp/fd), [ripgrep](https://github.com/BurntSushi/ripgrep) and [ag](https://github.com/ggreer/the_silver_searcher) is used, before falling back to the mandatorily present command [`find`](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/find.html) (on a UNIX system, according to the `POSIX` standard).

 # Installation